Should you list cum laude on a resume?

 - You’re writing a resume for graduate school

-- You’re applying for jobs in academia or law, where employers give importance to your educational background
+- You’re applying for jobs in academia or law, where employers place importance on your educational background

 When listing summa cum laude or magna cum laude on your resume, always make sure they’re uncapitalized and in italics.

-Education Section: If you’re listing cum laude in the education section of your resume, put it on its own line below your degree, or written next to the name of your degree, separated by a comma.
+If you’re listing cum laude in the education section of your resume, either put it on its own line below your degree or write it next to the name of your degree, separated by a comma.

 Here’s an example of what Latin honors look like when listed in the education section:

-Honors Section: If the resume template you’re using has a separate “Honors” section, then list your Latin honors in a bullet format alongside your other honors or awards.
+If the resume template you’re using has a separate Honors section, then list your Latin honors in a bullet format alongside your other honors or awards.
 When listed in bullet format, you don’t need to italicize your honors.

-Below are some examples that demonstrate how to list cum laude on a resume.
-And you can find more industry-specific resume examples that show you how to list your Latin honors online.
+Below are some examples that demonstrate how to list cum laude on a resume:

 Example #1